dmgeurts/getcert_paloalto/README.md

 There should be 3-5 operations shown, depending on whether or not the SSL/TLS service profile(s) are being updated.

 1. A web upload to /config/shared/certificate.
-2. A web upload to /config/shared/certificate/entry[@name=’FQDN’] under the FreeIPA root CA certificate.
+2. A web upload to /config/shared/certificate/entry[@name=’FQDN(\_YYYY)’] under the FreeIPA root CA certificate.
-3. A web “set” command to /config/shared/ssl-tls-service-profile/entry[@name=’GP_PORTAL_PROFILE’]
+3. One or more web “set” commands to /config/shared/ssl-tls-service-profile/entry[@name=’YOUR_PROFILE(S)’]
-4. A web “set” command to /config/shared/ssl-tls-service-profile/entry[@name=’GP_EXT_GW_PROFILE’]
-5. And a web “commit” operation.
+4. And a web “commit” operation.